 The Little Lion's Class

 The Lion Style helps to develop your external energy.
 Using hands as if they were paws to swipe, claw, and strike your opponent, cat stance for mobility, and front stance for the extension of the power through your limbs.
+This is about strength training and conditioning.
+Being able to hold your own bodyweight up for extended periods of time.
+Conditioning the fingers, arms, abdominals, and shins to be able to withstand force with minimal damage to yourself.
 The legs become strong, increasing balance and flexibility in your lower extremities.

 The Crane Style helps to develop internal energy.
 After getting strong on the outside, it's time to become strong on the inside.
 The Crane fly's above the pettiness of everyday life.
 It doesn't fight directly, it redirects, softens the blows, and attacks soft exposed parts of the body.
 Diverting attacks and using long range weapons, such as kicks, and big motions for diversions to get in close and strike.
 A lot of kicking involves this form, so the legs become flexible, strong enough to support the weight on one leg and deal multiple attacks or blocks with the other.
 Mobility is key to avoid direct blows, flowing from defense to offense in a second.

 The Snake Style is patient, calculating, yet quick.
 In Chinese culture snakes are looked at as Baby Dragons.
 Moving among the surface of the earth, discreet, able to get in and out stealthily.
 Though the snake is small it's speed and precision makes it deadly.
 The hands along with flexible stances are important tools for attacking from improbable angles.
 Snakes wrap and constrict their prey, immobilizing them until they submit, this is where Qin Na (joint and wrist locks / grappling) comes into play.
 Completing the entire system levels them up to a Red Sash which is a level beyond Black.